 We have been travelling with our daughter since she was 6 months of age and at this age, we would not allow her to eat anything from outside.

-The best option found was to book apartments from Airbnb, which had a well-equipped kitchen where we could make baby food (do you have Airbnb?
-If not, you can get money off your first stay with this referral code).
+The best option found was to book apartments, which had a well-equipped kitchen where we could make baby food.

 Apartments have also helped us save on our food during travels, as we would mostly have our breakfast and dinner in the room.
 Apartments are spacious with more than one room and help kid move around and play while we have better privacy when compared to hotels rooms.